Welcome to Inner Stream

 Esoteric refers to knowledge, teaching, or meaning that is intentionally inward, initiatory, or depthand height-oriented, and therefore not fully accessible through surface reading (exoteric=the letter), public instruction, or merely literal understanding.
 Esoteric material is apprehended through interior development—such as disciplined study, symbolic literacy, moral formation, contemplative practice, as lived transformation which is the true meaning of Gnosis.
 Esoteric is disclosed progressively, according to the capacity of the Seeker rather than equally to all.
 Usually starting at the upper teknon-level stature on the way to Huios.
 Click

-Tools for the Workman: A Guide to Searching the Scriptures
+A Guide to Searching the Scriptures

-Adapted for the Inner Stream Journey
+For your Inner Stream Journey

-To read the Scriptures with spiritual eyes, you must first recognize where you are drawing your water.
 For too long, many have drawn from Jacob's Well—a deep hole in the ground representing the "you've heard it said of them of old time" realm of the scribes and Pharisees.
 This well feeds the tribal ancestry and the animal (carnal) nature.

 To attain the full stature of Huios (a mature son) and "be no more children [nepios], tossed to and fro, and carried about with every wind of doctrine" (Ephesians 4:14), we must leave this well behind.
 We do not build our house on the tribalism of a war deity; we build on the Rock—Jesus, the Chief Cornerstone.